 Now follow the steps below to recover RAID data with the help of EaseUS Data Recovery Wizard:

 Choose the RAID drive from which you wish to recover data, and then click "Scan".
 Wait for the scanning process to finish, the deleted files will show up one by one.

 Step 2.
-Find and preview lost RAID drive files.
+Find and preview lost RAID files

-Find the lost Raid drive files from "Deleted Files", "Lost Files" or you can use Filter as quick navigation to find all lost files.
+You can use "Filter" as quick navigation to find lost files.
 Besides, you can also use Search to find your lost Raid drive files via its file name or file extension.

-Double-click to check and preview the found files, select these files and click "Recover" to save them.
-Browse to save these files to another secure location, click "OK" to confirm.
+Select the wanted files and click "Recover".
+Browse to save these files to another secure location.

 Also, watch this video tutorial to learn how to recover RAID data with EaseUS Data Recovery Wizard.